emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has history + watchlists. ✔️
 1. Has decent content sorting, but more discoverability options could be added. ⚠️
 1. Site does have 4K, theres a guide in their discord. ✔️

 ***
-## Nunflix
-### Score: 16/22
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. Has 12 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Site is very nice to look at, seems modern, search works well, one of the best. ✔️
-1. Site has built in subs for most things and allows adjustments. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has watchlists when you signup. ✔️
-1. Site has decent sorting options, but more discoverability tools could be added. ⚠️
-1. Site does not have 4K content. ❌

-***
 ## Zilla